-Catrice Infinite Matt up to 18h make up definitively has mouthful name.
-It’s available in 3 shades and once again I have the lightest one – Light Beige no. 010.
+Catrice Infinite Matt up to 18h make up definitively has mouthful name. :silly: It’s available in 3 shades and once again I have the lightest one – Light Beige no. 010.

 Oil-free formula absorbs unwanted shine and ensures a smooth and natural matte complexion for up to 18 hours.
 Has moisturizing effect and light-reflecting pigments, your skin will look beautifully radiant.
 The perfect basis for this season’s make-up looks – without a mask-like effect.

 Trick question as it really depends on the base/face cream you’re using.
 Most of the time it looks matte (but not completely so as it does have some kind of tiny shiny particles) to semi-matte on me, but the matte effect does not last for a long time.

 Formula is on the thicker side with slight perfume scent to it.

 As with rest of the thicker formulas I had best results either with stippling or unifying application with sponge.
 Real Techniques Expert brush works great for this foundation also (like all the other foundations I tried it with).
 I do have to mention that I found this foundation pretty easy to use with all the application methods … but the flawless finish of Real Techniques Expert brush wins in my book.

 Glass bottle with the pump.

 I didn’t notice any kind of heavy oxidation … it gets little bit darker on my hand but there is hardly any change on my face. :think: